joshkraft/github-actions-for-data-scraping/DRAFT.md

    usernames = ["realDonaldTrump", "JoeBiden"]
    ```

 3. **Fetch tweets, using existing data a starting point.**

    As mentioned before, there are limits on the Twitter API that we must adhere to.
 In order to avoid fetching unnecessary data, we will do the following:

    - Fetch a chunk of tweets from a user.

    - Grab the id of the most recent tweet in that chunk, and store it in a JSON file.
-   - Next time we fetch tweets for the user, reference this id as a stopping point.
+   - After some period of time, call the Twitter API referencing the above ID as a starting point.
+If there are new tweets, grab them.
+If not, move on.

    ```python
    def get_last_tweet_ids():